mftenergy/Gitting-comfortable/slidedeck/slides.md

 ---

-# Git: Push / Pull - introduction

-Git `push` or `pull` are operations that respectively push or pull synchronize commits to/with origin for a given branch or all branches.
-With `git push` you add your local changes to a remote repository, and with `git pull` you fetch and include remote changes into your branch.

-Useful commands:

-* `git push origin` - will push changes to origin for the current checked out branch
-* `git pull origin` - will pull changes from origin for the current checked out branch

----

-# Git: Push / Pull - video

-404 not found

----

-# Git: Push / Pull - recap

-In previous section your learned about `git push` and `git pull` which are two commands that relatively synchronize local changes to origin and synchronize origin with your local state.
-Git has the notion of a _repository_, to which a user of the repository can synchronize its changes to and the user can `pull` other people changes from.
-It is often best practice to when you have something that is working, and at least once a day, to push your changes with origin.

-The most notable commands to remember are:

-* `git push`
-* `git pull`
-* `git fetch`

----

 # Git: Pull-Request - introduction

-A git _Pull-Request_ is a server side operation of facilitating a merge between two branches.
+A git _Pull-Request_ is a server side operation (GitHub, Azure DevOps, Bitbucket etc) of facilitating a merge between two branches.
 A _Pull-Request_ differs a lot servers between, but generally they all contain functionality like;

 * Viewing diff view of changes _from_ branch _to_ branch
 * _Assignee_ and _Reviewer_